xyrotype/xyrotype/_posts/2026-04-16-spotify-premium-gw.md

 ​**HOW TO ENTER**

 ​1.
-Scroll down to the submission form.
+First off: Scroll down to the submission form.
 2. ​Complete the Intel: Fill in your Name, Discord ID, and Email.
 3. Set a Passkey: You're required to set a passkey of 6 digits and save it for future.
 You'll be asked for it if you're picked for the winner. **This is important.**
 4. ​Generate your Submission ID: Once you hit submit, a unique **Submission ID** will appear on your screen.